giljr/c/README.md

 #[EX57 - DEVC](/DEVC/EX57) -  Project 57 - Strtok - String Tokenizer - How to Use It in C!

+#[EX58 - DEVC](/DEVC/EX58) -  Project 58 - Finding the Frequency of Characters in a String

 ### License